ep2lab/fumagno/README.md

 [![DOI](https://zenodo.org/badge/86265405.svg)](https://zenodo.org/badge/latestdoi/86265405)

 Matlab code that implements a 3D fully magnetized magnetic nozzle model.
+The code allows to simulate the properties of the expanding plasma in a prescribed magnetic field, under the assumption of full magnetization, quasineutrality, and no collisions.
+Plasma potential, density velocity profiles can be simulated from the provided boundary condition upstream.

+The code was developed at UC3M as part of the activities of the [EP2 research group](https://ep2.uc3m.es/), by [Mario Merino](https://mariomerino.uc3m.es/), with funding from the Spanish R&D National Plan (grant number ESP2016-75887-P).

-You can find all the details of the model in [TBD].
+You can find all the details of the model in *Mario Merino and Eduardo Ahedo, "Contactless steering of a plasma jet with a 3D magnetic nozzle", Plasma Sources Science and Technology 26, 095001 (2017)*.

 ## Installation